How to engineer a quantum wavefunction: A Case Study of Analogue Quantum Simulation: Bose-Hubbard Physics

-The Hamiltonian represents atoms by the bosonic creation and annihilation operators $b^{\dagger}_{j}$ and $b_{j}$ at lattice site $j$, and has terms representing the energy gain $J$ when atoms hop between neighbouring sites, the energy cost $U$ of two atoms at the same site, and the energy offset $\mu_{j}$ of each lattice site.
-Zero-temperature or `quantum' phase transitions can be understood as the transition between regimes in which one of $J$ or $U$ dominates the model and, correspondingly, its ground state.
+where the bosonic creation and annihilation operators $b^{\dagger}_{j}$ and $b_{j}$ represent atoms at lattice site $j$, and the different terms represent the energy gain $J$ when atoms hop between neighbouring sites, the energy cost $U$ of two atoms at the same site, and the energy offset $\mu_{j}$ of each lattice site.
+Zero-temperature or \emph{quantum} phase transitions can be understood as the transition between regimes in which one of $J$ or $U$ dominates the ground state of the model.
 When $J$ dominates, hopping behaviour is much more likely to occur, and so the ground state consists of delocalised bosons across the lattice.
 This is the superfluid phase.
-When $U$ dominates, there is a strong local repulsion between lattice sites that prevents global coherence.
-This is the Mott insulator phase \citep[p.~567]{Bruder2005}.
+When $U$ dominates, there is a strong local repulsion between atoms occupying the same lattice site that prevents global coherence.
+This is the Mott insulator phase \citep[567]{Bruder2005}.

-What makes the cold-atom system suitable as a source system for the analogue quantum simulation of the target systems we outline below is that it is accessible to experimental manipulation and probing of a sort not possible for the target systems.
-Not only can all the model parameters be tuned to produce a variety of phenomena across the lattice potential, but location and momentum information of the atoms in the lattice can be measured with remarkable precision \citep{Bruder2005,HangleiterCarolanThebault2017}.
-The key feature of these examples that we wish to emphasise is that there is a wide variety of physical systems that are successfully targeted by this source system.